 Christensen is sought out not only for his creations, but also for his charismatic public presence as guide and expert in the broader world of design, making national television appearances on talk shows as a special guest and serving as a judge on on-air adjudication panels for reality competition shows.
 Christensen has been interviewed extensively on television and in many of the major national periodical and news publications, and his work is featured regularly across all current media platforms the world over.

-Christensen’s company, Randall Designs, has been a leader in the competitive dance and skate costume industry since 1986 and is based in Phoenix, AZ where Christensen resides with his dogs Andy and Sabine.
+Christensen’s company, Randall Designs, has been a leader in the competitive dance and skate costume industry since 1986 and is based in Phoenix, AZ where Christensen resides with his husband, opera singer Aaron Ball, and his dogs Arthur and Sabine.